 - 1 cup semi-sweet chips mini size

-1. In the bowl of an electric mixer, beat cold butter for until light and creamy.
-Add in brown sugar and regular sugar and beat until light and fluffy.
+- 1. First, in the bowl of an electric mixer, beat cold butter for until light and creamy.
+Next, add in brown sugar and regular sugar and beat until light and fluffy.
 Add in eggs, one at a time, beating until incorporated.
-Add in vanilla and mix well.
+Finally add in vanilla and mix well.

-2. In a separate bowl, combine flour, baking powder, baking soda and salt.
-Stir to combine.
+- 2. In a separate bowl, combine flour, baking powder, baking soda and salt.
+Next, stir to combine.
 Slowly add the dry ingredients to the wet ingredients and stir until just combined.
-Fold in chocolate chips.
-In order to avoid tough cookies, do not over mix!
+Finally, fold in chocolate chips.
+In order to avoid tough cookies, do not over mix.

-5. Preheat oven to 375 degrees F. Once oven has reached temperature, remove six of your cookie dough balls from the freezer and place them on another baking sheet, lined with a silicone baking sheet or parchment paper.
+- 5. When ready to bake, preheat oven to 375 degrees F. Once oven has reached temperature, remove six of your cookie dough balls from the freezer and place them on another baking sheet, lined with a silicone baking sheet or parchment paper.
 Bake for approximately 15-18 minutes or until starting to turn golden brown around the edges.

-6. Remove from oven and place baking sheet onto a wire rack to cool.
+- 6. Remove from oven and place baking sheet onto a wire rack to cool.
 Allow cookies to cool completely on rack before removing from sheet.
-Repeat with remaining balls of cookie dough.
-Store in an airtight container.
+Afterwards repeat with remaining balls of cookie dough.
+Finally, store in an airtight container.

 If you like chocolate chip cookies, I have some others recipes that I think you’ll like.
 Make sure to click and check them out!

-These Oatmeal Cookie Muffins are like eating cookies for breakfast, certainly a big hit in my family.
+Oatmeal Cookie Muffins are like eating cookies for breakfast, certainly a big hit in my family.

-If cookie dough is your favorite part of cookies, try my Edible Cookie Dough recipe.
+If cookie dough is your favorite part of cookies, then try my Edible Cookie Dough recipe.

 Crazy For Crust has an amazing Chocolate Chip Snickerdoodle recipe.